Math-305, Numerical Methods & Matrices

 Then use it to approximate the sample problem (integral of sin x on the interval [0, π]) using 6 subintervals.

+You should get the answer we obtained in class.
 (Also see the pseudocode for Simpson's–1/3 rule.)

 7. Use the Simpson's–1/3 rule code to approximate the integral of ex2 on the interval [0,3] using: